tetrateio/workshop-101/02-app-deploy/README.md

 1. Demo App
 2. Market Data App

 The steps to deploy the applications are largely identical; the main change will be ensuring that you are targeting the correct kubernetes cluster in your kube context file.
+However, since we will be demonstrating workload migration from a VM to kubernetes with mesh, we won't deploy our Market Data app quite yet.

 ## Application Deployment
 Prior to installing ensure you have set an environment variable in the shell you are using named `PREFIX`.
 This value should already be configured on your workshop jumpbox assigned to you.
 This will be used to prefix common objects, such as namespaces, dns entries, TSB tenants and workspaces, etc such that your appliations and configuration will not collide with others running this workshop on shared infrastructure.